 - Complete online application for admission and non-refundable $60.00 application fee.

 - Official transcript from each post-secondary institution attended.
+Official transcripts may be sent directly from the institution previously attended electronically to firstname.lastname@example.org.
+They will not be accepted emailed from the student.
 If you have attended the University of Texas Health Science Center at Houston (UTHealth), it is not necessary to request a transcript.
 All transcripts must be printed within six months of receipt.

 - A 500-word typed statement of area of practice interest, career goals, and reasons for desiring doctoral study.

 - A curriculum vitae or resume that documents practice experience, professional activities, and presentations/publications.

 - If your degree was earned outside the U.S., a course-by-course evaluation of international credentials is required by Educational Credential Evaluators (ECE).